saurabh-khanna/saurabh-khanna/README.md

-I am an assistant professor of communication science at the [University of Amsterdam](https://www.uva.nl/en/profile/k/h/s.khanna/s.khanna.html), and a junior research fellow at Pembroke College, [University of Oxford](https://www.ox.ac.uk/).
+I am an assistant professor of communication science at the [University of Amsterdam](https://www.uva.nl/en/profile/k/h/s.khanna/s.khanna.html), and a research fellow at Pembroke College, [University of Oxford](https://www.ox.ac.uk/).
 My research is aimed at quantifying the limits of human knowledge in an increasingly digitized world.
 Some of my ongoing projects include:

 - measuring diversity and incompleteness in information on the internet
 - 'misinfotainment' and the blurring lines between political and entertainment communication